How to Treat Infected Bulldog Wrinkles

 The most common type of infection for infected bulldog wrinkles is skin fold pyoderma.
 This is a bacterial infection that causes lesions, redness, hair loss, crusting, and pustules inflamed pus-filled pimples on the skin if left untreated for any length of time.
 In bulldogs, this most frequently presents on the facial folds.
 Bulldogs (and Frenchies) can also develop staph infections within their wrinkles, leading to many of the same symptoms but with the possibility of leading to later infections of the eyes, throat, and respiratory system.
 These can be notoriously difficult to cure, too, and may require medical intervention and medications.

-Bulldog Wrinkle Infection Prevention & Care
+Bulldog Wrinkle Infection Prevention & Care:

 As with most health-related conditions, an ounce of prevention is worth a pound of cure.
 This is especially the case when it comes to the care of your infected bulldog wrinkles.
 As easy as it is, the hardest part is incorporating regular cleanings into your routine.
 The frequency of cleaning will depend on your dog, so it’s a good idea to keep an eye (and a nose) out for it.
 However, if you do see signs of an infection, you can still turn things around quickly if you take the right steps!
-While they can be painful, if you catch them early enough bulldog wrinkle infections can be treated
+While they can be painful, if you catch them early enough bulldog wrinkle infections can be treated at home.

 Here’s how you can cut down on the infection: